silverton-io/buz-docs/blog/contract-powered-platform/index.md

 Data has to be stored somewhere- preferably it's somewhere accessible.

-Storage/access systems range from a wee little Postgres database, to Snowflake, to a data lake filled with Parquet fish and the ~~Loch Ness~~ Trino monster strapped onto it.
+Storage/access systems range from a wee little Postgres database, to Snowflake, to a data lake filled with Parquet fish and the ~~Loch Ness~~ Trino monster.

 ### Data Discovery

-As things scale, pipelines/databases/data models typically turn into something even the James Webb can't stitch back together.
+As things scale, pipelines/databases/data models typically turn into something the James Webb *and* dbt can't stitch back together.

 Data discoverability is super important when organizations are fragmented, or when you're new to the company, or when you forget stuff as I often do.